nikkashid/flutter_bmiCalculator/README.md

 # BMI Calculator 💪

+## Our Goal

+The objective of this tutorial is to look at how we can customise Flutter Widgets to achieve our own beautiful user interface designs.

 ## What we will create

 We’re going to make a Body Mass Index Calculator.
 It will be a multi screen app with simple functionality but full-on custom styling.
 Design of the app will be as shown below :

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bmi-calc-demo.gif)

 Purpose of app is :
 - How to use Flutter themes to create coherent branding.